ethanwillis/slate/source/index.html.md

 ]
 ```

-This method retrieves list of protocols separated by pages.
+This method retrieves the list of protocols separated by pages.

 ### HTTP Request